(1) There is established:

 (l) A memory disorder clinic at Morton Plant Hospital, Clearwater, in Pinellas County;

-(n) A memory disorder clinic at Florida Hospital in Orange County,
+(n) A memory disorder clinic at Florida Hospital in Orange County; and

 for the purpose of conducting research and training in a diagnostic and therapeutic setting for persons suffering from Alzheimer’s disease and related memory disorders.
-However, memory disorder clinics funded as of June 30, 1995, shall not receive decreased funding due solely to subsequent additions of memory disorder clinics in this subsection.
+However, memory disorder clinics shall not receive decreased funding due solely to subsequent additions of memory disorder clinics in this subsection.

 (2) It is the intent of the Legislature that research conducted by a memory disorder clinic and supported by state funds pursuant to subsection (1) be applied research, be service-related, and be selected in conjunction with the department.
 Such research may address, but is not limited to, diagnostic technique, therapeutic interventions, and supportive services for persons suffering from Alzheimer’s disease and related memory disorders and their caregivers.
 A memory disorder clinic shall conduct such research in accordance with a research plan developed by the clinic which establishes research objectives that are in accordance with this legislative intent.
 A memory disorder clinic shall also complete and submit to the department a report of the findings, conclusions, and recommendations of completed research.
 This subsection does not apply to those memory disorder clinics at the three medical schools in the state or at the major private nonprofit research-oriented teaching hospital or other affiliated teaching hospital.